ankur9511/test_kMC_zeolite/README.md

     * For a smooth zeolite with,
         * Smooth cubic zeolite core of edge = L1 (nm),
+        * Output files will have a prefix name, as supplied by user = prefix name

         `
         smooth_fixed_gas.py L1 <prefix name>